 There are many calligraphy pen tips for you to choose from.
-To start out, it's best to have a flat tipped nib that is about 1/8" wide (the tip in the top left of this photo).
-This gives you a nice variation in your line work and it's bold enough to be very different from your normal ballpoint pen.
-Insert the tip into the pen holder and you're reader to go!
+To start out, it's best to have a flat-tipped nib that is about 1/8" wide (the tip in the top left of this photo).
+This gives you a nice variation in your line work, and it's bold enough to be very different from your normal ballpoint pen.
+Insert the tip into the pen holder, and you're ready to go!

 Dip the pen gently into the ink until the ink reaches 3/4 up the tip.
 Too little ink and you'll run out faster, leading to scratchy lines and constant interruptions.
 Too much and you'll overflow the tip and cause the ink to drip out in spurts.

 3. How to Hold the Pen

 Hold your pen like you would a pencil, gripping it gently.
 If you grip too tightly, you'll be more likely to shake as your hand fatigues.

 Place the tip of the pen flat onto the paper.
 Placing the tip flat means you will get more variations in your lines and you won't scratch a hole through your paper with the corners of the tip.

 Let's be honest: starting calligraphy is daunting.
 So for starters, I just want you to play on the back of your practice paper.
 Make some big loopy lines and some straight lines.
 Practice dipping your pen into the ink.
 There's no right or wrong here; you're just getting the feel of the pen.

 5. How to Do the Basic Downward Stroke

 There are only two main strokes in calligraphy: the downward stroke and the curve.
 So let's start with the downward stroke!
 If it feels easier to you, you can draw each of these lines first with your pencil.
 That way, you have a line to follow.